CristinaLeascu/CYF-Workshops/.questions/questions-6/index.md

 b) What will `result2` evaluate to?
 Explain your answer
 c) Try to summarise the main difference between `logSum` and `calculateSum`

+a) 42  calculateSum() function requires us to console.log the result.
+b) 42 the logSum() will log the answer automatically
+c) different functions detailed above.
 {YOUR ANSWERS HERE}